About the Authors

 In 1988 I managed to complete a degree with honours in Electrical Engineering at the University of California in San Diego and spent five mostly forgettable years working as a Design Engineer specializing in communications algorithms.
 Upon reviving, I ran away and wrote some more chess books, this time for firms that have fortunately stayed afloat.
 I've also written many articles and had a bundle of students over the past 30 years.

 My real interests include my wife, politics, socioeconomic issues, music, eating, sleeping, literature, and my dog (sometimes).

-I was born in London, but have lived in France for the past fourteen years (the weather's better, and then there is the food, wine, etc.)
+I was born in London, but have lived in France for the past thirty years (the weather's better, and then there is the food, wine, etc.)

 I became a professional player in 1983, and have been a Grandmaster since 1990.
-I have represented England twice, and was Captain of the French team at the Yerevan Olympiad, in Armenia (I didn’t actually play, but they needed someone to get the coffees!)
-I have written ten books, most recently The Dynamic English, Easy Guide to the Najdorf, The Latvian Lives! and the video/DVD The Knockout Nimzo.
+I have represented England twice, and was Captain of the French team at the Yerevan Olympiad, in Armenia (I didn't actually play, but they needed someone to get the coffees!)
+I have written thirteeen books, including The Dynamic English, Easy Guide to the Najdorf, The Latvian Lives! and the video/DVD The Knockout Nimzo.
 I have played the English Opening almost exclusively with White since 1992.

 Actually, I started playing the English Opening after a summer spent by the Lake Balaton in Hungary.
 My Hungarian is abysmal (my wife would say 'non-existent') and so, as I couldn't join in many of the conversations, I thought I would study some chess.
 I looked at my father-in-law's library and found an old book on the English by Taimanov (in German, I think), and then sat on the veranda, drinking tea and learning the variations.